Lab-Grown Diamond Clarity – What to know

 Diamonds are graded on a scale from flawless (F) to I3 (the worst).
 The grading is done by magnifying the diamond under a microscope 10 times (in practice, often more) to inspect and determine the size, position, and severity of the imperfections.
-It is carried out by certified grading laboratories who award diamonds their clarity grading.
+It is carried out by certified grading laboratories that award diamonds their clarity grading.

 It is important to note that these flaws are only seen under 10X magnification by a highly trained grader.
-Therefore, most people will not be able to see these flaws with the naked eye, except perhaps in the worst graded diamonds (I).
+Therefore, most people will not be able to see these flaws with the naked eye, except perhaps in the worst-graded diamonds (I).

 |Flawless (FL)||No inclusions or blemishes are visible to a skilled grader under magnification.|